learnwell/learnwell.github.io/_posts/2018-12-24-near-perfect-note-taking-app.md

 I can <u>**sync** with my mac</u>, where I prefer to type notes like I used to on Evernote.

 Sure it stung at first to purchase from iOS app store for roughly 10 bucks and then again from mac app store ...
-BUT then I realized ... *HEY!* At least its not a subscription, rather it is a one-time-cost ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>
+BUT then I realized ... *HEY!* At least its not a subscription, rather it is a **one-time-cost** ... also its developers deserve the payment for their monumental efforts to bring this to life.</details>

+I can use screen recording on iPad to create awesome tutorials as I talk and scribble on that can be edited with `Splice` and places on YouTube.
+All at no added cost to me!

 ## Con(s)